martkist/freech-html/README.md

         git commit -m 'Klingon translation'
         git push origin Klingon-translation

-6. Then open the pull request from branch 'YOURNICKNAME:Klingon-translation' to 'miguelfreitas:blaster' on GitHub.
+6. Then open the pull request from branch 'YOURNICKNAME:Klingon-translation' to 'martkist:blaster' on GitHub.

-For any help ping `@tasty` in twister.
+For any help ping `@tasty` in freech.